aysemerveksv/aysemerveksv/README.md

 Hi!
-I'm passionate about merging social science with code to drive data heavy research projects that serve the public good.
+I’m passionate about combining social science and coding to drive research projects that serve the public good.
 With a background in political science, I bring a blend of technical skills and analytical insight to understand and tackle social challenges.